xCrystal/TCGRandomizer/README.md

 #### <b>Planned features or tweaks</b>

 * Fix wrong Pokemon names showing in the descriptions of the shuffled moves
-* GUI
 * Further randomization of moves, beyond just shuffling the effects, and randomizing energy requirements and damage.
 Randomizing the move effects themselves may be a possibility, but further reverse engineering of the Pokemon TCG duel engine will be necessary first.
 * Randomization of types.
 This is related to the randomization of energy requirements and would require adjusting the decks to keep them type-consistent.
 * Randomization of other misc Pokemon card data.
-* Some customizable randomization settings including the option to make the randomization repeatable so that different people can generate the same changes.
+* Some customizable settings including the option to make the randomization repeatable so that different people can generate the same changes.

 Contributions aren't expected but would always be welcome.